Perfect or Preterite in Spanish Grammar

 Perfect vs. preterite

-Learn the difference between perfect and preterite tenses in Spanish grammar.
-Master conjugation and get tips on the correct usage with Lingolia’s tense comparison.
-In the exercises, you can practise what you have learnt.
+Learn the difference between the perfect and the preterite tenses in Spanish grammar with Lingolia’s tense comparison.
+Practise using these tenses in the interactive exercises.

 Example